sliceofbyte/www/content/posts/lexical-elements.md

 version: "go1.24 (Dec 30, 2024)"
 ---

-Lexical elements define the structure of Go source code, much like words form sentences.
-They include comments, tokens, identifiers, keywords, operators, and literals.
-These fundamental building blocks help the compiler analyze and interpret your code.
+Lexical elements define the structure of Go source code, similar to how words form sentences.
+These elements include identifiers, keywords, operators, literals, and punctuation.
+The lexer (or lexical analyzer) scans the source code and breaks it down into tokens, which represent these elements.
+These tokens are then passed to the parser, which constructs an abstract syntax tree (AST) to represent the program’s structure.
+The AST is used by the compiler to generate executable code.

 ## Comments

 Comments are for humans, The compiler ignores them, but you shouldn’t.
-Just don’t put them inside string or rune literals—the parser won’t be amused.
+Just don’t put them inside [string](#string-literals) or [rune literals](#rune-literals)—the parser won’t be amused.

 Go has two types of comments: